Chlorphen Side Effects

 Generic Name: chlorpheniramine

-Note: This page contains information about the side effects of chlorpheniramine.
-Some of the dosage forms included on this document may not apply to the brand name Chlorphen.
+Note: This document contains side effect information about chlorpheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Chlorphen.

 For the Consumer